 Nutritional Supplements for Kidney Health

-- Apple Cider Vinegar contains naturally occurring acids that may help dissolve calcium deposits.
+Contains naturally occurring acids that may help dissolve calcium deposits.
 Mix two tablespoons in an 8 oz. glass of water several times a day, preferably before meals.
 It’s also available as a nutritional supplement.

-- Celery Seed has been a traditional urinary supporter for centuries thought to boost urine production.
+Has been a traditional urinary supporter for centuries thought to boost urine production.

-- Pomegranate juice is believed to also make it easier to pass a kidney stone.
+is believed to also make it easier to pass a kidney stone.
 It contains compounds that lower the acidity of urine, making it harder for stones to form in the first place.
 Pomegranate extract is also available as a nutritional supplement.

-- Basil provides constituents beneficial to help neutralize uric acid levels.
+Provides constituents beneficial to help neutralize uric acid levels.
 Like apple cider vinegar, it contains acetic acid that can help dissolve calcium deposits.

-- Vitamin B6 has been studied for its ability to reduce kidney stones, especially in higher doses.
+Has been studied for its ability to reduce kidney stones, especially in higher doses.
 B6 can reduce urinary excretion of oxalate, a major risk factor for stones.

-- Potassium helps water balance so urine flows freely through your system.
+Helps water balance so urine flows freely through your system.
 Any small stones may be able to pass through without incident.

-- Cranberry, Milk Thistle and Cornsilk are also popular for urinary and kidney health and available in a single supplement or as part of a kidney blend.
+Are also popular for urinary and kidney health and available in a single supplement or as part of a kidney blend.